Information Security

 “It is important to keep the overall situation in mind: people use insecure methods to verify security measures.
 The general trust in the security of the telephone system is certainly wrong and the example I have just described shows the reason for it.
 The human side of computer security is easily exploited and constantly overlooked.
 Companies spend millions of dollars on firewalls, encryption and secure access to resources.
 But all the money is wasted, because none of these measures address the weakest link in the safety chain: the people who use, manage, operate and be in charge of computer systems. “

-Kevin Mitnick became known as the first “social engineer” in information systems.
 Social engineering is a collection of methods that exploit innate or habitualized reactions of people to induce them to do things that are not necessarily in their own well-understood interest.

-The most important social reactions are
+The most important social reactions are:

 • reciprocity